 - (A) Out of zone Uplift.
 (Non-Independent productions excluding relocating TV series) - 1.
 Enter total budgeted out of zone wages excluding local hire labor (applicable period). - 2.
 Enter total budgeted out of zone non-wages (applicable period) excluding the total consumables. - 3.
 Enter total non-wage expenditures totally consumed outside Los Angeles Zone (applicable period). - 4.
-Applicable period is defined as in Section 5520 (a). - (B) Local Hire Labor Uplift: Total of out of zone local hire labor eligible for additional tax credits (includes independent films and relocating TV series). - (C) Total California Qualified Visual Effects (VFX) Uplift and/or bonus points. (excludes independent films with qualified expenditure budgets of ten million dollars (\$10,000,000) or
+Applicable period is defined as in Section 5520 (a). - (B) Local Hire Labor Uplift: Total of out of zone local hire labor eligible for additional tax credits (includes independent films and relocating TV series). - 1.
+The applicant is responsible for collecting proof of identity and proof of the location where the qualified individual resides for local hire labor at the time of hire and for providing copies to the CPA performing the AUP (September 27, 2023), hereby incorporated by reference.
+Without proof of identity and proof of the location where the qualified individual resides for a crewmember the Local Hire Labor Uplift shall not be applied for that individual.